epfl-si/infoscience-patents/README.md

 ### Updating Infoscience patent from a XML export

 You have to provide the MarcXML file from Infoscience to get an update.
-Warning, as the limit of record per request is 1000 and there is 1'305 patents at thhis day, it is better to do in year range.

-Example for the year 2016 :
+Be warned, you need be logged in Infoscience with advanced right to download the +1000 patents

+- Retrive the patents export
-- get the lastest infoscience export of patents for the 2016 year
+    - get the lastest infoscience export of patents
-    - `wget "https://infoscience.epfl.ch/search?ln=en&rm=&ln=en&sf=&so=d&rg=5000&c=Infoscience&of=xm&p=collection%3A'patent'+and+year%3A2016" -O infoscience_patents_2016_export.xml --header="Content-Type: text/xml"`
+        - connect to infoscience.epfl.ch
+        - log in with advanced right
+        - go to this address: `https://infoscience.epfl.ch/search?ln=en&rm=&ln=en&sf=&so=d&rg=5000&c=Infoscience&of=xm&p=collection%3A'patent'`
+        - assert you have more than 1'300 records
+        - download the file to your disk
 - import the MarcXML file freshly downloaded with the last command and compare it with Espacenet database
-    - `pipenv run python updater.py --infoscience_patents ./infoscience_patents_2016_export.xml`
+    - `pipenv run python updater.py --infoscience_patents_export path_to_the_saved_export.xml`
     -  or, to get the maximum of information, add --debug and --info
         - `pipenv run python updater.py --infoscience_patents ./infoscience_patents_2016_export.xml --debug --verbose`